Our Sustainable Business Strategy

 In addition to providing access to a mobile network, we want to help our communities use mobile and mobile internet, with a specific focus on supporting women and rural communities.
 Our engagement focuses on:

-Education, skills and digital inclusion: over half of the population in Sub-Saharan Africa are not connected to mobile despite having coverage; with lack of digital literacy being a key barrier.
+• Education, skills and digital inclusion: half of the population in Sub-Saharan Africa are not connected to mobile despite having coverage; with lack of digital literacy being a key barrier.

-Access to power and amenities: less than half of the population in Sub-Saharan Africa has access to electricity and so have challenges charging their phones.
+• Access to power and amenities: half of the population in Sub-Saharan Africa has access to electricity and so have challenges charging their phones.

-Climate and carbon: Encouraging cleaner energy across our markets and building resilience to the impacts of climate change is critical for the wellbeing of our communities.
+• Climate and carbon: of the 10 countries that are most vulnerable to climate change, seven are in Africa.
+Encouraging cleaner energy across our markets and building resilience to the impacts of climate change is critical for the wellbeing of our communities.

 Local, diverse, talented teams